 - ⅛ teaspoon black pepper

-- Cut acorn squash in half and scoop out the seeds.
-Then slice each half into ½-inch thick moon-shape slices.
+- Cut the acorn squash in half, from stem to tip, and scoop out the seeds.
+Then, cut each squash half into ½-inch thick moon-shape slices.

-- Spread the acorn squash pieces out onto one large or several medium size baking sheets covered with parchment paper.
-Using your hands, gently press the Parmesan mixture onto one side of each squash piece for maximum coverage.
+- Spread the acorn squash pieces out onto the prepared baking sheet(s).
+Using your hands, gently press the Parmesan mixture onto one side of each squash piece for maximum coverage (it’s OK if a little falls off).

-- Bake until squash is tender and the Parmesan topping is crispy and slightly browned, about 25 minutes.
-If desired, garnish with additional parmesan cheese and herbs.
+- Bake until the acorn squash pieces are tender and the Parmesan topping is crispy and slightly browned, about 25 minutes.
+If desired, garnish with additional Parmesan cheese and herbs.
+Use a flat spatula to lift each piece off of the baking dish and onto a serving tray or dinner plates.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.